DougTidwell/altinityknowledgebase/content/en/altinity-kb-schema-design/row-level-deduplication.md

 The reason is simple: to check if the row already exists you need a lookup that is closer to a key-value access pattern (which is not what ClickHouse is optimized for), in general case - across the whole huge table (which can be terabyte/petabyte size).

-But there many usecases when you can archive something like row-level deduplication in ClickHouse:
+But there many usecases when you can achieve something like row-level deduplication in ClickHouse:

 ### Approach 0.
 Make deduplication before ingesting data to ClickHouse